jarelllama/Blocklist-Checker/README.md

 1. Open a new issue: [Check a blocklist](https://github.com/jarelllama/Blocklist-Checker/issues/new/choose)
 2. Enter the URL to the raw file of the blocklist<br>
    **Supported formats: Domains, Adblock Plus, Hosts**
-3. Make yourself a coffee or tea while the report generates
+3. Make yourself a coffee or tea while the report generates<br>
+   (may take exponential longer for larger blocklists)
 4. The GitHub Actions bot will reply with the report

 See what is included in the report below.